-declaring the use of a multi-function card (e.g., you may play Going to the
+- declaring the use of a multi-function card (e.g., you may play Going to the Top to return a personnel to hand OR to download a personnel; you may discard a Space-Time Portal from the table for one of five possible results); - meeting conditions of rules and game text (e.g., battle affiliation restrictions; an open Alternate Universe Door to play an [AU] card; game text such as "plays at start of battle"); - choosing targets (e.g., selecting a player to draw cards with Kivas Fajo - Collector, an outpost at which to report a personnel; choosing a ship to attack, or a drone to download from your draw deck with the Borg Queen's skill); and - paying costs required by rules or game text (e.g., using your normal card play to report a personnel card; forfeiting a card draw to initiate a download; using a special download icon).

-- Top to return a personnel to hand OR to download a personnel; you may discard a Space-Time Portal from the table for one of five possible results); - meeting conditions of rules and game text (e.g., battle affiliation restrictions; an open Alternate Universe Door to play an [AU] card; game text such as "plays at start of battle"); - choosing targets (e.g., selecting a player to draw cards with Kivas Fajo - Collector, an outpost at which to report a personnel; choosing a ship to attack, or a drone to download from your draw deck with the Borg Queen's skill); and - paying costs required by rules or game text (e.g., using your normal card play to report a personnel card; forfeiting a card draw to initiate a download; using a special download icon).
+Once you begin to choose targets for an

-Once you begin to choose targets for an action, you must complete the initiation of that action (if legal).
+action, you must complete the initiation of that action (if legal).
 For example, if you start looking through your draw deck for a target card to download with the Ops text, you may not decide to abort the download by not selecting a target; if you have any valid target card available, you must select one and complete the download.
 See showing your cards.

 Some actions require a specific card to be played as a cost in order to resolve.
-When this is the case, use only the game text of the action; ignore the game text of the card being played as a cost.
+When this is the case, use only the game text of the action; ignore the game text of the action; ignore the game text of the card being played as a cost.
 Cards which are played as a cost may be responded to normally and if the card played as a cost is nullified, initiation of the original action fails, no other costs are paid and the actions performer may attempt to use the action again at their next opportunity.
 Examples:

-- ••I Hate You allows you to play Vulcan Nerve Pinch as a cost to nullify itself. - Relief Mission II (front side) allows you to play a Wormhole as a cost to move your ship between it and another location. - •• [univ] Nebula requires you to play Scan as a cost to initiate battle at its location.
+- I Hate You allows you to play Vulcan Nerve Pinch as a cost to nullify itself. - Relief Mission II (front side) allows you to play a Wormhole as a cost to move your ship between it and another location. - [univ] Nebula requires you to play Scan as a cost to initiate battle at its location.

-Dilemma encounters - The initiation of a dilemma encounter is complete (i.e, it has been "just encountered" and may be responded to) once any targets for the dilemma have been chosen and you have checked to see if the crew or Away Team can meet the dilemma's conditions (if any).
+Dilemmas revealed and encountered -- The initiation of a dilemma encounter begins (i.e. it has been "just revealed" but cannot otherwise be responded to) when the seeded card has been slid out from under the mission, turned face-up, and both players have had the opportunity to read it.
+After a dilemma is revealed, the dilemma encounter proceeds: targets are chosen and conditions are checked.
+The initiation of the encounter is complete (i.e. the seed card has been "just encountered" and may be responded to) only when any targets for the dilemma have been chosen and you have checked to see if the crew or Away Team can meet the dilemma's conditions (if any).
 If the dilemma requires a trigger or specifies targets with specific features which are not present, the dilemma will have no effect, but the initiation is still complete.
 (See dilemma resolution.)